tagohd/mono/Items/Legendary Artifacts/SOUL AMPLIFIER.md

 Here's how it works:
 - Get [[Sam Ward|a sacrificial lamb with no SOUL]]
 - Fill this empty vessel with a large collection of other people's SOULs.
 	- Stealing and transferring SOULs will require one or two [[Legendary Artifacts]].
-Maybe the [[THE BLADE OF POWER]] is used to separate SOUL from body and then another one to transfer it into the vessel?
+Maybe the [[BLADE OF POWER]] is used to separate SOUL from body and then another one to transfer it into the vessel?
 	- The vessel may experience lasting incredible anguish, which is why it is not recommended for the caster to use themselves as vessel (in case the caster has no SOUL to begin with)
 - Place the vessel in a half-living state to loosen the connection between their SOUL and their body
 	- Will require another artefact (maybe a needle or something?)